graphteon/juriko-cli/docs/CODE_REFERENCE_FEATURE.md

 ## Overview

-The Code Reference System brings Claude Code-inspired clickable file references to JURIKO CLI, enabling seamless navigation between the terminal and your code editor.
+The Code Reference System brings Claude Code-inspired clickable file references to KILOCODE CLI, enabling seamless navigation between the terminal and your code editor.
 This feature automatically enhances tool outputs with clickable links that open directly in VSCode.

 ## Features